tpoisot/ms_pop_networks/ms_revised.md

 is another oft-neglected side of biodiversity: species interactions.
 The perspective we bring forth allows us to unify these dimensions and offers us the opportunity to describe the biogeographic structure of all components of community and ecosystem structure simultaneously.

-This is especially important since all of the mechanisms mentionned above are likely to change rapidly over spatial and temporal scales.
-If complexes of species are synchronized in their phenology locally, but not regionally [as shown in @sin12b], this can
+**Acknowledgements:** We thank Michael C. Singer and one anonymous referee for insightful comments on this manuscript.
+TP, DBS, and DG received financial support from the Canadian Institute of Ecology and Evolution (*Continental Scale Variation of Ecological Networks* thematic working group).
+TP was funded by a FRQNT-MELS PBEE post-doctoral scholarship.

 # Boxes